researchaccelerator-hub/distributed-crawler/docs/index.md

 ---
 layout: default
-title: "Telegram Scraper"
+title: "Distributed Crawler"
 ---

-# Telegram Scraper
+# Distributed Crawler

 A powerful, scalable Go-based application designed to scrape messages and metadata from both **Telegram channels** and **YouTube channels**.
 Built for researchers, analysts, and developers who need reliable data collection from social media platforms.